niHonkage/DocsLearning/en/learn-more/faq/self-host-faq.md

 ### 19. How to set your created application as a template?

 Currently, it is not supported to set your created application as a template.
-The existing templates are provided by Fusionworks official for cloud version users to refer to.
+The existing templates are provided by FusionWorks official for cloud version users to refer to.
 If you are using the cloud version, you can add applications to your workspace or customize them after modification to create your own applications.
-If you are using the community version and need to create more application templates for your team, you can contact our business team for paid technical support: [business@fusionworks.ai](mailto:business@fusionworks.ai)
+If you are using the community version and need to create more application templates for your team, you can contact our business team for paid technical support: [business@FusionWorks.ai](mailto:business@FusionWorks.ai)

 ### 20. 502 Bad Gateway